l30nard0/mif/doc/readme.txt

 2. PvD Properties
 -----------------
-With RA messages routers provides network relate parameters for PvDs.
+With RA messages routers provides network related parameters for PvDs.
 Other parameters (in this "draft" called "properties") are also provided by router, but only on request, using HTTP protocol on router's link-local address, using port 8080.